gausec/KingRailPopGen/analyses/ANGSD/NGSadmix.md

 #sanity check
 data
 ```
-9.3 use `lapply` to read in all log files at once
+9.3 use `lapply` to read in all log files at once (note: I am only using the logs of 𝐾=1-7 here)
 ```
 bigData<-lapply(1:21, FUN = function(i) readLines(data[i]))
 ```